 This is robbery.
 Several homeless people have had to replace three or four sleeping bags in the past few months.
-This leaves people dangerously vulnerable at the coldest time of the year and is a deplorable tactic.

 Some people on the streets are economic refugees, some are addicts, some are mentally ill and some are just not cut out to live the same way I may choose to live, but they are human beings with the right to survive.

 There are people in this community that believe the only way to deal with these souls is "eradication, elimination or relocation."